Didactics and Conferences

 Interdisciplinary Case Presentations and Journal Club: Interns and psychiatry residents present cases to peers and senior faculty addressing diagnosis, treatment, or disposition.
 This forum also serves as a journal club where students present and discuss empirical research published in peer-reviewed journals.
 Participants choose the topics each month.
 This meeting occurs weekly in the integrated outpatient service.

-Interdisciplinary Case Presentations: In this seminar, a psychology intern or a psychiatry resident presents a case, selected for its clinical interest, clinical dilemma, or teaching importance.
-The presenter focuses on pertinent aspects of the diagnosis and treatment, and, when possible, includes an interview with the patient by a senior faculty member.
-Senior faculty facilitates a multidisciplinary group discussion following the presentation.
+Senior faculty facilitate a multidisciplinary group discussion following the case presentation.
 In the outpatient clinic, the clinical case conferences also discuss high-risk cases.
 This conference meets once monthly in the integrated outpatient service and weekly on inpatient services.

-Lifelong Learnings: Once a month, trainees participate in this departmental meeting designed to find ways to improve individual skills or departmental functioning through an in-depth study of diverse treatment outcomes.
+Lifelong Learnings: Once a month, trainees participate in this departmental meeting designed to improve individual skills or departmental functioning through an in-depth study of diverse treatment outcomes.
 This seminar runs for 10 months.

 Psychology and Psychiatry Grand Rounds: Hour-long Grand Rounds presentations occur once a week for psychiatry rounds and once a month for psychology rounds, both for 10 months of the year.
-Topics include both clinical data and case material on a variety of clinical content domains and cutting-edge research by local and world-renowned scientists and practitioners.
-You may present a research or clinical topic at Grand Rounds either individually or as a group to gain experience in presentation skills in an academic setting and to build your CV.
+Topics include clinical data and case material on a variety of domains and cutting-edge research by local and world-renowned scientists and practitioners.
+Interns present a research or clinical topic at Grand Rounds to gain skills in presenting in an academic setting and to build your CV.